demesm/amuse-scraper/README.md

 - **Cover Art Download**: Automatically downloads high-resolution cover art images

 ## Installation
+1. Download and extract amuse-scraper.zip

-1. Open Chrome and navigate to `chrome://extensions/`
+2. Open Chrome and navigate to `chrome://extensions/`
-2. Enable "Developer mode" (toggle in the top right corner)
+3. Enable "Developer mode" (toggle in the top right corner)
-3. Click "Load unpacked"
+4. Click "Load unpacked"
-4. Select the `amuse-scraper-extension` folder
+5. Select the `amuse-scraper` folder
-5. The extension should now appear in your extensions list
+6. The extension should now appear in your extensions list

 ## How to Use